marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 **Interface (WIP)**

-There will be a simple frontend to upload the files and make queries to the API.
-This is still work in progress.
-Actual mockup below:
+There will be a simple frontend to upload the files and make queries to the API at ```/App/Index``

+This is still work in progress: below the actual mockup.

  ![Picture2](https://github.com/marcogdepinto/Django-Emotion-Classification-Ravdess-API/blob/master/gitmedia/interface.png)